-Mr. Williams admitted that this discharge belonged to Mr. Fisher, in the sense that it an unconditional discharge, that Mr. had conditions Fisher met the of the Agreement Forbearance to receive discharge, which is that he had completed the mortgage to be kept in escrow, everybody had signed off on the Forbearance Agreement.
+Mr. Williams admitted that this discharge belonged to Mr. Fisher, in the sense that it was an unconditional discharge, that Mr. Fisher had met the conditions of the Forbearance Agreement to receive that discharge, which is that he had completed the mortgage to be kept in escrow, and everybody had signed off on [13] the Forbearance Agreement.
 That was the only condition before the discharge of mortgage was to be prepared, and that had happened, and it was prepared and there were no strings attached to that discharge of mortgage.

-Mr. Williams chose to file that discharge of mortgage . . .
-In any event, Mr. Williams did not reach out to Mr. Fisher, did not reach out to Mr. Fisher's attorney, did not reach out to anybody to say that this mortgage discharge had been returned to him.
+Mr. Williams chose to file that discharge of mortgage In any event, Mr. Williams did not reach out to Mr. Fisher, did not reach out to Mr. Fisher's attorney, did not reach out to anybody to say that this mortgage discharge had been returned to him.
 He just kept it.